strapi/strapi/docs/3.0.0-beta.x/guides/requests.md

 ### request.is(types...)

-Check if the incoming request contains the "Content-Type" header field, and it contains any of the give mime `type`s.
+Check if the incoming request contains the "Content-Type" header field, and it contains any of the five mime `type`s.
 If there is no request body, `null` is returned.
 If there is no content type, or the match fails `false` is returned.
 Otherwise, it returns the matching content-type.